-In this regard the Authority has over the period under review continued its work to establish an appropriate and proportionate regulatory framework for insurance-linked securities and the creation under that of a new class of limited purpose (re)insurer (the 'Insurance Special Purpose Vehicle').
-The local insurance industry expects this framework to allow it to take advantage of opportunities to attract these types of structures to utilise the Isle of Man, with corresponding new business benefits potentially accruing to insurance managers and to professional and financial service providers in the Isle of Man.
+During the year under review the Authority established a new regulatory framework for insurance-linked securities which included the creation of a new class of limited purpose (re)insurer (the 'Insurance Special Purpose Vehicle' or "ISPV").
+Whilst, to date, no registrations for ISPV's have been effected the local insurance industry expects this framework to attract new business opportunities to the Isle of Man as the framework strengthens the Island's overall risk management proposition.